-Part 2, Add visualizations to a Power BI report
+Add visuals to a Power BI report (part 2)

 Create a new visualization

-Add a visualization that looks at this year's sales compared to last year.
+Add an area chart that looks at this year's sales compared to last year

 From the Time table, drag FiscalMonth into the Axis area.

-Change the visualization to an Area chart.
-There are many visualization types to choose from - see descriptions of each, tips for best practices, and tutorials for help deciding which type to use.
-From the Visualizations pane, select the Area chart icon .
+Change the visualization to an area chart.
+There are many visualization types to choose from - see descriptions of each, tips for best practices, and tutorials for help with deciding which type to use.
+From the Visualizations pane, select the area chart icon .

-Sort the visualization by selecting the ellipses and choosing Sort by > FiscalMonth.
+Sort the visualization by selecting More actions (...) and choosing Sort by > FiscalMonth.

 Resize the visualization by selecting the visualization, grabbing one of the outline circles and dragging.
 Make it wide enough to eliminate the scrollbar and small enough to give us enough room to add another visualization.

 Save the report.